Flux159/mcp-server-modal/README.md

 python3 -m modal setup
 ```

-Then setup the server in your Claude desktop app:
+Then setup the server with the filesystem server in your Claude desktop app:

 ```
+{
+   "mcpServers": {
-"mcp-modlal-server": {
+        "mcp-server-modal": {
             "command": "uv",
             "args": [
                 "--directory",
                 "/path/to/mcp-server-modal",
                 "run",
                 "modal-server"
             ]
+        },
+        "filesystem": {
+			"command": "npx",
+			"args": [
+				"-y",
+				"@modelcontextprotocol/server-filesystem",
+				"/Users/user/Desktop/",
+                "/path/to/other/dir"
+			]
+		}
+   }
 }
 ```